 The global financial markets continue to be in a state of uncertainty due to COVID-19 mandated economic shutdowns and historically large and rapid central bank and fiscal policies meant to offset the economic impact of the pandemic.
 The economic weakness and uncertainty caused by these events may also adversely affect the Company's financial performance.
 All investments held by the Company, directly or in a funds withheld at interest reinsurance arrangement, are monitored for conformance with the Company's stated investment policy limits as well as any limits prescribed by the applicable jurisdiction's insurance laws and regulations.
 The current market environment may result in certain investments being downgraded which can affect conformance with these limits.
-The Company expects to incur a higher-than-normal level of investment impairments during the remainder of 2020, however it is unable to predict the amount of such impairments.
-The level of such impairments will depend on broad economic conditions and the pace at which global economies recover from the effects of COVID-19.
-The Company recognized \$34 million of impairment losses and changes in the credit allowance for its available-for-sale fixed maturities for the six months ended June 30, 2020.
-The net impact to the credit allowance for available-for-sale fixed maturity securities was immaterial for the second quarter as new allowances were offset by sales and improved fair values on previously impaired securities.
-The valuation allowance on mortgage loans increased by \$17 million and \$30 million for the three and six month ended June 30, 2020, respectively.
-During the second quarter the Company recognized \$5 million of impairments on limited partnerships.
+The level of potential impairments will depend on broad economic conditions and the pace at which global economies recover from the effects of COVID-19.
 In addition, the Company may experience a short-term decrease in cash flows from its commercial mortgage loan portfolio as it assists borrowers that are affected by the current economic environment.
 See "Investments" for more information.

 The Company's liquidity is monitored and managed on a daily basis to ensure all current and future liquidity demands can be met, and that it maintains access to liquidity resources to meet even extreme tail risk liquidity needs.
 In addition, RGA maintains a number of arm's length arrangements for mobilizing liquidity throughout the group.
-Like many companies, liquidity is being enhanced by holding more cash received in the course of its normal operating and investing activities.
+Liquidity has been enhanced by holding more cash received in the course of its normal operating and investing activities.
 The Company also suspended common stock repurchases until further notice.